Bradyvaughan/goodgames/README.md

 ![Image of Game Detail](app/assets/images/game_detail.png)

 There are four types of game indices that users may view.
 There is a full index which lists all of the games in the site's database, a user index view which displays all of the games that are in any of the user's libraries, a library detail page which displays all games in the particular library, and a search page which displays all games that match a user inputted query.
-All index pages feature infinite scroll.
+All index pages feature hand-rolled **infinite scroll**.

 ![Image of Index](app/assets/images/index_view.png)